IceCodeProductions/Registrix-docs/docs/tutorial-events/01-overview.md

 title: Overview
 ---

-# Overview of the Video Page
+# Overview of Managing Events

-These directions will be the minimum that you need to setup to get your event live.
+Developing and maintaingin events will be where most of the time is spent on editing.